brooksandrew/postman_problems/README.rst

       python -m pytest
       pytest --cov

-   Some tests that take quite a while to run.
+   Some tests take quite a while to run.
 Namely the examples that write visualizations to the filesystem for large networks.

-   As I have limited patience while developing, but am too cautious to drop them completely, I've kept and marked them with the ``@slow`` and ``@long`` decorators.  `conftest.py` is configured to exclude them by default with a simple run of ``pytest`` or ``python -m pytest``, but the full test suite can be run by:
+   As I have limited patience while developing, but am too cautious to drop them completely, I've kept and marked them with the ``@slow`` and ``@long`` decorators.  ``conftest.py`` is configured to exclude them by default with a simple run of ``pytest`` or ``python -m pytest``, but the full test suite can be run by:

    .. code::